-Dear Fellow Shareholders.
+Dear Fellow Shareholders,

-It gives me great pleasure to share with you the highlights of our Company's performance for the financial year ended March 31, 2022.
+It gives me great pleasure to share with you the highlights of our Company's performance for the financial year ended March 31, 2024.

-As stated in the last Annual Report, it gives us immense pleasure to inform our shareholders that we are now into a single business activity of organic agro based business and allied activities (viz. farming, cultivation, retailing and marketing).
+As stated in the last Annual Report, it gives us pleasure to inform our shareholders that we are now into a single business activity of agro based business and allied activities (viz. retailing and marketing).

-White Organic Agro started farming and cultivation activity on leased at Otur, Junnar Mahrashtra.
-Multi location farming and cultivation is our strategy of minimize the effects of climatic disasters or natural calamities in a particular region.
+White Organic Agro started is into outsourcing of products from Multi location farmers across Maharashtra and geographical diversification is our strategy of minimize the effects of climatic disasters or natural calamities in any one particular region.
 We have been able to bring together an excellent team of professionals with a wide experience on the organic farming front, their expertise helps us to introduce new products and increase our geographical reach going ahead.
-We endeavor to further enhance our leased farming activity across the country and also strengthen our contract farming business vertical.
+We are also into trading of major Agro commodities.

-Our in-house processing and sorting facility gives us an edge over competitors, with retail and distribution under one roof resulting in forward integration over farming activity.
-We supply through our retailers having nutritional products at our manufacturing unit.
+Our in-house packing and sorting facility gives us an edge over competitors, with retail and distribution under one roof resulting in forward integration over farming activity.

-We have also launched many new organic products under a single brand name "White Organics".
-The management has planned staggered introduction of various ranges of organic products (viz :- pulses, spices, cereals, veggies, etc.) under a single brand.
 The management believes that to create a better presence and perception, it is better to have a single brand, which shall help to market all the products in better way.
 It shall be easy to introduce further more products and get better presence and better profits with minimum efforts compared to having more brands.